mvdoc/famface/README.md

-# TITLE
+# Analysis scripts for "The neural representation of personally familiar and unfamiliar faces in the distributed system for face perception"

-This repository contains preprocessing and analysis scripts for "..." by Matteo Visconti di Oleggio Castello, Yaroslav O. Halchenko, J. Swaroop Guntupalli, Jason D. Gors, and M. Ida Gobbini.
+This repository contains preprocessing and analysis scripts for "The neural representation of personally familiar and unfamiliar faces in the distributed system for face perception" by Matteo Visconti di Oleggio Castello, Yaroslav O. Halchenko, J. Swaroop
+Guntupalli, Jason D. Gors, and M. Ida Gobbini.

 ## Preprocessing and GLM modeling